CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 See our [tutorial on using MZmine2](tutorials/americangutmzmine.md) for FBMN analysis of a cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/), and our [tutorial on running a FBMN analysis on GNP](tutorials/featurebasedgnps.md).

 ## Page contributors
 Louis Felix Nothias (UCSD), Daniel Petras (UCSD), Ming Wang (UCSD)

+## Contribute to the Documentation

+- For informations/feature request, please open an "Issue" on the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) GitHub repository.
+- To contribute directly to the GNPS documentation, fork the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) repository, and make a "Pull Request".